12 Warning Signs of Eating Disorders You Shouldn’t Ignore

 - Anorexia nervosa

-So how can you tell if someone you care about is at risk?
-Here are some symptoms of eating disorders that can help you spot one even in the early stages.
+As a result, some of the subtle warning signs of eating disorders can be easily overlooked, but recognizing the problem is the most important first step on the road to recovery and changing the future.
+So how can you tell if you or someone you care about is at risk?
+Here are some symptoms of eating disorders that can help you spot a problem even in the early stages.

-One of the signs and symptoms of eating disorders is a poor body image, and it includes negative self-talk like “I’m so fat.”
-If you’re constantly criticizing how your body looks even when you have healthy body weight, that’s a red flag.
+One of the early signs of eating disorders is a poor body image, it includes negative self-talk like “I’m so fat” and misinterpreting other people’s remarks.
+If you’re constantly criticizing how your body looks even when you have a healthy body weight, that’s a red flag.
 You may also find yourself comparing yourself to others who you believe look better.

 If you find yourself exercising too much to get rid of calories and panic if you miss a day of exercise, you should be concerned.
 This is a common habit among people with bulimia and anorexia.